moleculer-ruby/moleculer/README.md

 ### Configuration Options

+#### rescue_from
+Sets an error handler that ties into the infrastructure of Moleculer instructing it how to handle errors of the specified class.
+This allows things like Airbrake to easily tie in to exception handling.
+By default Moleculer rescues from `StandardError` and simply logs it out.

 #### log_file (default: STDOUT)
 Sets the moleculer log_file.
 This value can also be set by setting the `MOLECULER_LOG_FILE` environment variable.